kdow/WeRateDogs/README.md

 The provided Twitter archive lacked some useful information: retweet count and favorite count.
 I used the tweet IDs to query the Twitter API for each tweet's JSON data using Python's Tweepy library and stored each tweet's entire set of JSON data in a file called tweet_json.txt.
 I then read the txt file line by line into a pandas DataFrame only including the desired variables; retweet count and favorite count.

 Udacity also provided a link to image_predictions.tsv which I downloaded programatically using the Requests library.

+## Author
+This project was completed by Kelly Downes.